Charles/MGH station: Reconstruction

 The MBTA renovated most Red Line stations for accessibility in the 1980s and 1990s.
 Planning began for modifications to Charles/MGH in the late 1990s.
 Although the station was determined to be eligible for inclusion on the National Register, it was in poor condition: the cast stone cladding was spalled and cracked, water infiltration had rusted steel and damaged plaster, and the mezzanine level was overcrowded.
 The platforms were pitted, columns were rusted, and paint was peeling.
 Three options were developed in a 2000 design report: rehabilitation of the existing station with added elevators, a new surface-level station entrance slightly to the east inside the traffic circle, and a surface-level entrance at Cedar Street with a footbridge above the tracks and ramps down to the platforms.
 The second option was recommended.

 In June 2003, the MBTA began its $34.4 million reconstruction of the station – part of a $48.6 million project that also realigned Charles Circle.
 Temporary staircases directly to the platforms were opened in May 2004.
 The pedestrian bridges were removed, and the original headhouses were demolished in July 2004.
 The new glass headhouse was built slightly to the east of the former headhouse location.
 The copper platform enclosures were restored with new interior cladding to preserve some of the historic station architecture.

 The new entrance opened on February 17, 2007, making the station fully accessible.
 Public art created by the community from recycled materials was installed in the fare lobby in June 2007.
 The renovations made the station no longer eligible for National Register inclusion.
 The renovation received the "Honor Award" from the Massachusetts Architectural Access Board in 2009.

 Design began in October 2019 for rehabilitation of the viaduct spans around the station, as well as the station platforms.
-Design is expected to be complete in October 2023, with construction from 2024 to 2026.
-The project will also include redundant elevators at the station.
+The project will also include a new accessible station entrance west of the existing headhouse.
+Project design was placed on hold in July 2024 at 30% completion pending funding for construction.
+The MBTA also plans to address excessive vertical gap between train cars and the station platforms.